Wedding Officiant Frequently Asked Questions

 Below are some Wedding Officiant Frequently Asked Questions we’ve gathered from previous inquiries with their corresponding answers.
 If you have any questions or concerns that are not listed below, please don’t hesitate to give as a call or send us an email and we will do our best to answer them as soon as we can.

-That will depend upon several factors, including the date and time of the wedding, the location of the wedding venue, and whether or not a ferry is involved.
+Your total fee will depend on two main factors: date and time, and location.
 Our fees are flexible, and can be customized to fit any budget; however, as a general rule:

-• Peak season (April-October) weddings cost more than low season (November-March);
+• High season (April-September) weddings cost more than low season (October-March);

 • Weekend (Friday-Sunday) weddings cost more than weekdays (Monday-Thursday); and

-• Local (most of King and Snohomish Counties) weddings cost less than far, far away.
+• Local (King or Snohomish county) weddings cost less than far, far away.

 What is the retainer required to secure your services?

-The required retainer to reserve your date and time is currently $125.00.
+The initial retainer to reserve your date and time is currently $200.00.

 What forms of payment do you prefer/accept?

-In accepting your initial deposit, we guarantee that one of us will be available at the desired date and time to perform your wedding.
+In accepting your initial retainer, we guarantee that one of us will be available at the desired date and time to perform your wedding.
 The only way we can do this is to turn away other couples inquiring about your date.
-For this reason, if you decide to cancel our services for any reason, your initial retainer will not be refunded.
+For this reason, should you decide to cancel our services for any reason, your initial retainer will not be refunded.

 Do you charge for in-person meetings?

 Our initial consultation is always free.
-Subsequent in-person meetings may incur additional cost, and will depend upon our availability.
+Subsequent in-person meetings may incur a small additional cost, and will depend upon our availability.

 What happens after we pay our initial retainer?

-The moment we receive your retainer, we send you our complete Ceremony Design Packet, consisting of multiple e-mail attachments in Microsoft Word format (if you have any problem opening or reading them, we can convert them to virtually any format you need).
-The Packet contains numerous complete ceremonies of different lengths, styles and themes, along with enough “mix-and-match” ceremony components to allow you to create, literally, hundreds of unique ceremonies!
+When we receive your retainer, we send you our complete Ceremony Design Packet, consisting of multiple e-mail attachments in Microsoft Word format (if you have any problem opening or reading them, we can convert them to virtually any format you need).
+The Packet contains numerous complete ceremonies of different lengths, styles and themes, both religious and non-religious, along with enough individual “mix-and-match” ceremony design elements to allow you to create hundreds of unique ceremonies!
 Your challenge is to figure out what you want…and have fun doing it!

 What is included in the fee?